 Sick Leave

-- Employees are generally required to notify their employer of their illness as soon as possible.
+- Employees are typically required to notify their employer promptly of their illness.

 Parental Leave